XChikuX/notifee/UPSTREAM_ISSUE_TRIAGE.md

 ### Scheduling / trigger behavior

 #### `#1100` Android 14+ scheduled notifications not displayed when app is killed
 - **Status:** Open upstream.
-Partially mitigated here, but not fully closed.
+Substantially mitigated in this fork, but not fully closed.
 - **Problem:** On Android SDK 34 (Android 14), scheduled trigger notifications only display when the app is open/foregrounded.
 When the app is killed (swiped away), the notification never appears.
 - **Root cause:** Android 14 has stricter background execution limits.
 Force-stopping an app cancels all `PendingIntent`-based alarms.
 Some OEMs (Samsung, Xiaomi) treat "swipe away" as force-stop.
 WorkManager-based paths are also subject to Android 14's background work restrictions.
+- **Current state in this fork:** Several notify-kit-style mitigations already appear to exist locally:
+  1. async receiver handoff / safe receiver finishing in alarm paths
+  2. fallback when exact-alarm permission is denied
+  3. `SCHEDULE_EXACT_ALARM` permission handling and reschedule-on-permission-change support
+  4. BOOT_COUNT-based cold-start rescheduling
 - **Comparison with `react-native-notify-kit`:**
   - Its README claims multiple concrete fixes for this area:
     1. missing `goAsync()` in the relevant broadcast path
     2. fallback when exact-alarm permission is denied
     3. AlarmManager as the default trigger backend instead of WorkManager
   - It also documents exact-alarm permissions and fallback behavior much more explicitly.
-- **Gap in this fork:** This fork has improved scheduling reliability and fixed the DB-write race, but it has not yet adopted the broader architectural/default changes claimed by `react-native-notify-kit` for Android 14+ reliability.
-Documentation should clearly explain Android 12+/14+ alarm constraints and permission requirements.
+- **Gap in this fork:** The remaining gap is narrower than previously stated.
+The main unresolved part now looks like documentation, default-behavior clarity, and validation under real Android 14+/OEM kill scenarios rather than missing foundational alarm infrastructure.

 #### `#766` Replace existing notification when using `createTriggerNotification`
 - **Status:** Open. **Feature request**, not a bug.